 For struggling students, the school implements evidence-based effective instructional techniques and best practices that support the student learning.
 Teachers are using the fundamentals of teaching to ensure they are reaching the students regardless of their level of ability.
 These strategies include instructional techniques such as explaining & modeling, providing feedback, analyzing data as well as classroom management approaches to guarantee the best conditions for learning in their classrooms.
 As stated above, the social and emotional aspect is also important as the students need to feel a connection with the teacher in order to engage in the learning.
 Our teachers utilize the Gradual Release Model (We do, You do) instructional strategy to aid our students in critical thinking and active learning.
 We encourage the teachers to work on building relationships with those students who struggle as some of the times, there may be a reason for the lack of engagement from the student.
 A big priority in our school has been the use of small group guided instruction.
 All students in our school are instructed in a small group which focuses on their instructional needs.
-In the beginning of the year, students are administered both the Benchmark Assessment System (BAS) (K-5 only) running record as well as the I-Ready diagnostic (K-8).
-Using data from these tools, small groups are formed.
+In the beginning of the year, students are administered the FAIR assessment through Florida's Progress Monitoring & Reporting Network.
+Using data from this tool along with data from our in-house monitoring tool and students' previous Florida State Assessment (FSA) scores, small groups are formed.
 Students who are struggling meet in small groups 3-4 times per week while non-struggling students meet 2-3 times per week.
-Struggling readers are using the Journeys Reading toolkit as well as the I-Ready toolkit.
+Teachers are using the following tools to aid in remediating our struggling readers: LAFS Ready book, Strategies to Assess Reading Skills (STARS) and Comprehensive Assessment Reading Skills (CARS) program as well as the lessons from I-Ready teacher toolbox.
 To assist with meeting students' individual needs, we have an interventionist pull-out student in need of additional support in Reading comprehension and Math.
 Using the information from the data above as well as our biweekly monitoring assessments, we determine which students need this extra assistance.
 Using specially designed instruction, core instruction, supplemental intervention and intensive intervention, our teachers can meet the needs of all our students including SWD, Gifted, ELL and struggling learners.
 Despite our students identified academic deficiencies, we have been able to see dramatic increase in learning gains in the past which lets us know we are on the right track and we will continue moving forward to improve each year.